azatsarynnyy/docs/ext.md

 Project with Che IDE plugin represents a Maven multi-module project with the following structure:
 ```
 che-plugin-menu
-├─ assembly
+├─ assembly                  // Basic Che IDE with the plugin already included to quick test your changes
 │  ├─ assembly-ide-war
 │  └─ assembly-main
 └─ plugins
    └─ che-plugin-menu
-      └─ che-plugin-menu-ide // this project contains the code that’s entirely IDE-side
+      └─ che-plugin-menu-ide // IDE part of the plugin
 ```

 Let's look into the `che-plugin-menu-ide` module structure: